Ground states and associated path measures in the renormalized Nelson model: Introduction and Main Results

 For sufficiently small $|\ee|$, the existence part of the next theorem could also be inferred from the arguments given in \cite{HHS2005}.
 For a class of confining potentials $V$ and massive bosons ($\mu>0$), the existence of ground state eigenvectors was shown in \cite{Ammari2000} and with an additional ultraviolet regularization in \cite{DerezinskiGerard1999}.
 Several articles contain existence proofs for ground states in the case where both a mild infrared and an ultraviolet regularization are introduced in the massless Nelson model: Confining potentials are treated non-perturbatively in \cite{DerezinskiGerard2004,Gerard2000,Spohn1998}, weak coupling assumptions are used in \cite{BFS1998b,Spohn1998}.
 As far as ground states of {\em fiber} Hamiltonians in the renormalized Nelson model are concerned, perturbative (resp. non-perturbative) results for massive bosons can be found in \cite{Cannon1971} (resp. \cite{Froehlich1974}), while \cite{BDP2011} deals with the massless model at weak coupling.
 Non-perturbative constructions of zero-modes for the ultraviolet regularized model appear in \cite{BetzSpohn2005,Gross1972}; see also the textbook \cite{LHB2011} and the reference lists in \cite{BDP2011,LHB2011}.

-On the Fock space $\sF$ there exists a canonical notion of positivity defined by means of the Schr\"{o}dinger, or, {\flqq}$\cQ$-space{\frqq} representation of $\sF$.
-This also induces a notion of positivity for maps from $\RR^3$ to $\sF$, which is employed in the next theorem and henceforth.
+On the Fock space $\sF$ there exists a canonical notion of positivity defined by means of the Schr\"{o}dinger, or, ``$\cQ$-space" representation of $\sF$.
+(For the unfamiliar reader we shall sketch a construction of $\cQ$-space in Subsection~\ref{ssecQspace}.)
+This notion of positivity also induces a notion of positivity for maps from $\RR^3$ to $\sF$, which is employed in the next theorem and henceforth, in particular when we are dealing with positivity improving or ergodic operators on $L^2(\RR^3,\sF)$.

-\begin{thm}[Ground states for the IR regular Nelson operator] Assume that \\ the binding condition $\Thh>\EV$ and the infrared regularity condition $\omega^{-3}\eta^2\in L^1_\loc(\RR^3)$ are fulfilled.
+\begin{thm}[Ground States for the IR Regular Nelson Operator] Assume that the binding condition $\Thh>\EV$ and the infrared regularity condition $\omega^{-3}\eta^2\in L^1_\loc(\RR^3)$ are fulfilled.
 Then $\EV$ is a non-degenerate eigenvalue of $\NV$ and there exists a corresponding eigenvector whose unique continuous representative is strictly positive. \end{thm}